wearesho-team/react-context-locale/README.md

 For controlling switching locale, use `SingleLanguageSwitcher` or `MultipleLanguageSwitcher` component.

-`SingleLanguageSwitcher` will render single button, that will change locale in the same sequence, than locales declared in transaltions object:
+`SingleLanguageSwitcher` will render single button, that will change locale in the same sequence, than locales declared in `availableLocales`:

 ```tsx
 <SingleLanguageSwitcher localeLabels={{ru: "RUS", en: "ENG", gb: "GER"}} {...HTMLButtonProps}/>